gramineproject/graphene/Documentation/manpages/gsc.rst

 such files and hence, cannot mark them trusted.
 Similar to trusted data, these files may be added to the application-specific manifest.

-Access to files in excluded Paths
+Access to files in excluded paths
 -----------------------------------

 The manifest generation excludes all files and paths starting with